 I fell in love with the Switch Lite the moment I picked it up — it’s just that adorable.
 Nintendo’s miniature Switch is one of the most comfortable and attractive handheld consoles I’ve ever touched, with a compact 8.2 x 3.6-inch design that feels more travel-friendly than the standard 9.4 x 4-inch Switch.

-The Lite’s white buttons pop nicely in contrast to the system’s trio of gorgeous color options — I’m especially fond of our turquoise model, but the system also looks great in yellow and gray.
+The Lite’s white buttons pop nicely in contrast to the system’s gorgeous color options — I’m especially fond of our turquoise model, but the system also looks great in yellow, gray and coral.
 The console’s matte finish adds some nice extra grip, and seems to be far less prone to fingerprints than the glossy, smudge-prone tablet on the standard model.

 Despite being the smaller, cheaper Switch, the Switch Lite feels more well made than its bigger brother.
 The OG Switch has a lot of moving parts with its detachable Joy-Cons and large tablet display, and you can feel everything wiggle a bit when you’re holding the system in handheld mode.
 But the Switch Lite is a single, sturdy chunk of plastic, making it feel like a true handheld rather than a display with two controllers strapped to the sides of it.